Osteoporosis in Men: A Hidden Health Concern

 Treatment for osteoporosis has improved a lot over the last 30 years, but in order to treat it a doctor has to screen for it.
 Unfortunately, fewer people who are at risk of developing osteoporosis have been screened this year compared to a decade ago.

 The International Osteoporosis Foundation recently released “Build Better Bones,” a website with resources for people with osteoporosis and their caregivers.

 Professor Olivier Bruyère, a professor of geriatric rehabilitation in at the University of Liège in Belgium, helped develop the tool.
 He notes that lifestyle choices can help prevent osteoporosis.

 “For most patients, anti-osteoporosis medications are the first line of defense in preventing fractures and strengthening bones,” said Dr. Bruyere.
 “However, targeted exercise that builds muscle strength and improves balance and physical function is very important too.
 As many older adults with osteoporosis rely on caregivers for assistance, we have also included information that will support caregivers in providing the best possible care.”

 Here are some things you can do to prevent osteoporosis.

-Nutrition: Calcium and vitamin D are essential for building strong bones.
+Get enough calcium and vitamin D: Calcium and vitamin D are essential for building strong bones.
 Good sources of calcium include dairy products, leafy greens, and fortified foods, while vitamin D can be obtained through exposure to sunlight, fatty fish, and fortified foods.
-“We know how important nutrition is to our clients,” said Baker.
-“Our trained caregivers help with planning and preparing meals that fit special dietary needs.”

 Don’t smoke: Smoking can decrease bone density and increase the risk of fractures.